ntokozo-1998/Student_transport/README.md

 At times students are writing and students will be waiting for longer period or end up fighting to get space on the available bus.

+Management of transportation do not know how many students are at the terminal, the expect that one bus will be enough and students results in exchanging words with the bus drivers.

+Assumptions are made based on what is happening on the scene(terminal) and these days we see a person responsible in monitoring which bus goes where and if students are are accommodated.

+Certain days are bad to a point where, the person wont be able to monitor the processes.

 ## Challenges

 1.